clarin-eric/ParlaMint/Data/ParlaMint-ES/README.md

 Specific details of ECPC corpora can be found here: https://github.com/calzada/PARLAMINT-ES-MC/blob/master/README.md

 Conversion to ParlaMint framework would not have been possible without the expert aid of Tomaz Erjavec.
-In ParlaMint-ES-V-3.0, linguistic annotation is the work of MAttyas Kopp.
-In ParlaMint-ES-v-2.1, linguistic annotation (tokenization, lemmatization, POS, UD and NER) is the work of Luciana Dias de Macedo. i
+In ParlaMint-ES-V-3.0, linguistic annotation is the work of Matyas Kopp.
+In ParlaMint-ES-v-2.1, linguistic annotation (tokenization, lemmatization, POS, UD and NER) is the work of Luciana Dias de Macedo.

 ### Data source and acquisition